wormholelabs-xyz/example-messaging-endpoint/evm/sdk/ts/src/examples/README.md

-In order to run the helloRouter.ts example:
+In order to run the helloEndpoint.ts example:

 From the ts folder run:

-`npx tsx ./src/examples/helloRouter.ts`
+`npx tsx ./src/examples/helloEndpoint.ts`